 - No, it was a miserable flop—it lived up to none of its minimal expectations.

 - Or, it was both a success and a flop—it did live up to some of its expectations, but did not do so in others.
 But in this case you're still on the hook—what's your overall evaluation?
 Once again, the basis for that judgment has to be stated somewhere in the requirements section.

 This is a good point to discuss the two basic organizational plans for this type of report:

 - Traditional plan: This one corresponds to the order that the sections have just been presented in this chapter.
 You start with background and requirements, then move to comparisons, and end with conclusions and recommendations.

 - Executive plan: This one moves the conclusions and recommendations to the front of the report and pitches the full discussion of background, requirements, and the comparisons into appendixes.
 That way, the "busy executive" can see the most important information right away, and turn to the detailed discussion only if there are questions.

 Example outlines of the same report.
-One using the traditional approach; the other, the executive approach.
 Notice in the executive approach that all the key facts, conclusions, and recommendations are "up front" so that the reader can get to them quickly.
 In large reports, there are tabs for each appendix.